Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 His reply threw me completely off guard, “Thanks!
 I love this thing.
 I’ve got a bunch of others but I usually wind up just shooting this one.
 Would you like to take a couple of shots?”

-This complete stranger was offering me his gun and his ammo.
+This complete stranger was offering me an opportunity to shoot his gun and his ammo.

 Most of us are pretty happy to share our love of guns.

-I politely declined as I was still new to shooting and, as a result, was afraid I’d somehow damage his gun.
+I politely declined, as I was still new to shooting and was afraid I’d somehow damage his gun.
 The thing is, this wasn’t an isolated incident.

-I’ve had more than one person offer the use of their gun after I’ve complimented their pistol.
+I’ve had numerous people offer the use of their gun after I’ve complimented their pistol or made friendly conversation.
 That’s never happened to me with any of my other hobbies.

 Heading to the range can seem a little overwhelming at times, especially if it’s your first time.
 But it doesn’t have to be intimidating.